rwagstaff/cl-snap-seed/README.md

 https://nakedsecurity.sophos.com/2017/02/17/gmail-now-blocks-all-javascript-email-attachments/

 Simulate a simplified game of "Snap!" between two computer players using N packs of cards (standard 52 card, 4 suit packs).
-The "Snap!" matching condition can be the face value of the card, the suit, or both.
+The "Snap!" matching condition can be the face value of the **card**, the **suit**, or **both**.
 The program should ask:

 (i)                  How many packs to use (i.e. define N) (ii)                Which of the three matching conditions to use